EricEnergy/budgettracker/README.md

-# Unit 18 PWA Homework: Online/Offline Budget Trackers
+# PWA Homework: Online/Offline Budget Trackers

 Added functionality to s existing Budget Tracker application to allow for offline access and functionality as well as being able to enter deposits.